jeff-adkisson/swe-3643-fall-2024/homework/homework-1.md

 5. You viewed your work on GitHub.
 6. You used a JetBrains IDE to follow a simple tutorial to perform a unit test in your language of choice.
 7. You added the tutorial work to your local homework repository in the `homework-1` directory.
-8. You commited your `homework-1` files to your local repository.
+8. You committed your `homework-1` files to your local repository.
 9. You pushed your `homework-1` work to GitHub.
 10. You confirmed your `homework-1` work is present in your GitHub repository.